Ruby-Dragon/AlgorithmicPasswordGenerator/README.md

 ## Usage

-This is a command line program, run from terminal with cargo:
+This is a command line program, run from terminal with cargo: (compiles each time)

     cargo run

-or if built, run from terminal with:
+or if built, run from terminal with: (Recommended)

     ./AlgorithmicPasswordGenerator